-With IMEX America in mid-October and new Covid variants spreading rapidly, it’s important to consider how you are preparing to protect yourself and stay healthy while networking and conducting business with colleagues throughout flu and cold season.
+With IMEX America in early October and new Covid variants spreading rapidly, it’s important to consider how you are preparing to protect yourself and stay healthy while networking and conducting business with colleagues throughout cold and flu season.

 Here are a few ways you can prepare for the industry’s busy tradeshow season as well as your fall and winter flu-season travels.